Pansu pullback and rigidity of mappings between Carnot groups: Center of mass and mollification in Carnot groups

 \section{Center of mass and mollification in Carnot groups}

-In this section we introduce a mollification procedure which is based on special features of Carnot groups.
-This will be used in the proof of the pullback theorem in the next section.
-This is a variation on the treatment in \cite{karcher_buser_almost_flat_manifolds}, adjusted to the Carnot group case.
+In this section we introduce a mollification procedure for mappings into Carnot groups; this will be used in the proof of the pullback theorem in the next section.
+The mollification is based on a notion of center of mass due to Buser-Karcher \cite{karcher_buser_almost_flat_manifolds}.
+Since our application requires additional estimates, we give a short self-contained construction of the center of mass; our approach is different from that of Buser-Karcher, which reduces the nilpotent case to the Riemannian one \cite{karcher77}.
+We remark that geometric center-of-mass constructions have played an important role in other developments in geometry, for instance \cite{douady_earle,besson_courtois_gallot}.

 Let $G$ and $G'$ be Carnot groups with respective Lie algebras $\fg$, $\fg'$, topological dimensions $N$ and $N'$, horizontal dimensions $n$ and $n'$, and homogeneous dimensions $\nu$ and $\nu'$.
+We fix left invariant Riemannian metrics on $G$, $G'$.